It’s an exciting time for digital nomads.

 - Only 30% of digital nomads report working over 40 hours per week.

-- Van lifers make up 17% of American digital nomads.
+- The number of van lifers grew to 2.6 million in 2021, making up 17% of American digital nomads.

 Now let’s take a closer look at each of these digital nomad trends.

 A digital nomad is a traveler who supports themselves online while “nomading” around the globe.